DynaStride: Dynamic Stride Windowing with MMCoT for Instructional Multi-Scene Captioning: Methodology

 To achieve our goal of generating high-quality instructional captions for multiple scenes, we propose the following multi-scene to text pipeline: (1) frame sampling and windowing, (2) MMCoT subcaption generation, (3) a dynamic stride window selection algorithm, and (4) subcaption aggregation.

 The goal of this pipeline is to reduce content redundancy in scenes by eliminating semantically similar windows and retaining only the most informative ones.
 This allows MMCoT to more effectively track actions over time and reason about the objects involved.
 Pretrained models were used without fine-tuning to ensure the reproducibility of our pipeline.
+Figure \ref{fig: model-architecture} illustrates the proposed methodology.